by-jp/www.byjp.me/content/notes/twitter/3173188640/index.md

 - imported
 - from-twitter
 ---
-Gotta love Japan, only place in the world you could get away with Capsule Hotels\!
+Gotta love Japan, only place in the world you could get away with Capsule Hotels!